sebanc/linuxloops/Readme/Data-recovery.md

 # Data recovery from an image

-If something goes wrong (or for some other reason), you might want to recover data from a linux loop image while booting from another Linux install, a LinuxLoops image or from a Linux live usb.
+If something goes wrong (or for some other reason), you might want to recover data from a linux loop image while booting from another Linux install, a Linuxloops image or from a Linux live usb.

 <details>
-  <summary>Recover data from an unencrypted linuxloops image</summary>
+  <summary>Recover data from an unencrypted Linuxloops image</summary>

-1. Run the following commands to mount the linuxloops rootfs:
+1. Run the following commands to mount the Linuxloops rootfs:
 ```
 mkdir -p ./chroot
 image=$(losetup -fP --show <path_to_the_linuxloops_image>)